Henry de Bracton: Frankalmoign and writ of prohibition

 In Bracton's time, the question frequently arose about land held in frankalmoign (land donated to the Church).
 Writs were common to prohibit Church courts from meddling into the title of land, even if it were to be held in frankalmoign.
 The question was that of lay fee, which was the equivalent of secular lands even though it may have been held in free, pure and perpetual alms.
 Bracton posited that land that is sacred, housing Churches and the like, was within the jurisdiction of the Church.
 To that could be added lands donated in the form of a dower.
 A glance of the plea rolls demonstrates them to be covered with writs of prohibitions directed at ecclesiastical judges in a continuous battle over jurisdiction of Church lands.

-Despite those problems, Pollock and Maitland comment that by the end of the reign of Henry III of England, the royal and church courts functioned in relative harmony, despite certain disputes over jurisdiction.
+Despite those problems, Pollock and Maitland comment that by the end of the reign of Henry III, the royal and church courts functioned in relative harmony, despite certain disputes over jurisdiction.